Nursing Discharge Notes

 To inform a primary care physician about a patient's recent hospital stay

 The primary care physician, who continues the patient's care after discharge, may need to gain direct knowledge of the hospital stay.
-In such cases, the Nursing Discharge Note provides valuable information about the treatment, medication changes, and instructions for further care.
+In such cases, the Nursing Discharge Note provides useful information about the treatment, medication changes, and instructions for further care.

 To provide a patient and their family with clear instructions for care post-discharge